thufschmitt/tix-papers/synthesis.md

 languages (functional ones in particular) to package management.
 This approach solves in a very elegant way many problems encountered by conventional package managers (Apt, Pacman, Yum, \ldots).
-The state of a machine is (apart from some irreducible mutable state) entirely described by the result of the evaluation of an expression in a (purely functional) specialized language also called Nix.
+The state of a machine managed by Nix is (apart from some irreducible mutable state) entirely described by the result of the evaluation of an expression in a (purely functional) specialized language also called Nix.

 ## Problem studied {-}